PavelLaptev/GlitchContainer-for-FramerJS/README.md

 A Fan overclocking alert!
 Don't overuse this container :-)

-At this moment don't support dynamic textLayers, but you could reach all layers separately by name outside the class, like glitchA.layerRed.text = "example".
+At this moment don't support dynamic textLayers, but you could reach all layers separately by name outside the class, like ```glitchA.layerRed.text = "example"```.

 ```coffeescript
 glitchA = new GlitchContainer